The Human Truth Foundation

 q=199.

-Tajikistan is generally poor at ensuring human rights and freedom compared to the rest of the world.
-Tajikistan does better than average in opposing gender inequality18 and in its nominal commitment to Human Rights19.
-But that's it.
-Tajikistan has problems.
-It does worse than average in terms of commentary in Human Rights Watch reports20, supporting personal, civil & economic freedoms21 (still low for Asia), LGBT equality22, freethought23 (still low for Asia), speed of uptake of HR treaties24 and in supporting press freedom25.
-And finally, it is the worst in the rate of gender bias (from 7 indicators)26.
-Persecution of critics and opposition politicians continues27 and human rights defenders are harassed - 7 human rights lawyers have been arrested or imprisoned since 201427.
+Tajikistan is very poor at ensuring human rights and freedom compared to the rest of the world, and it has cultural issues when it comes to tolerance and equality.
+Tajikistan does better than average for opposing gender inequality19 and in its nominal commitment to Human Rights20.
+When it comes to most other metrics, Tajikistan does not do well.
+It does worse than average in commentary in Human Rights Watch reports21, supporting personal, civil & economic freedoms22 (still low for Asia), eliminating modern slavery23, LGBT equality24, freethought25 (still good for Asia) and in supporting press freedom26.
+It falls into the worst-performing 20 in its average Freedom in the World rating (one of the highest in Asia).
+And finally, it is the worst in the rate of gender bias (from 7 indicators)27.
+Persecution of critics and opposition politicians continues28 and human rights defenders are harassed - 7 human rights lawyers have been arrested or imprisoned since 201428.

 For tables, charts and commentary, see: